IMPF Policy

 Find out more about IMPF membership

-Being an IMPF member means you will add your voice to an international network focused on your concerns.
+As an IMPF member you will add your voice to a global network focused on your issues.